Therapy for Men

 …depression won’t get better by itself

-Male Depression is more difficult to diagnose because most men don’t complain about the typical symptoms, and as a result, you are less likely to acknowledge distress.
+Male Depression is more difficult to diagnose because most men don’t complain about the typical symptoms, and as a result, you are less likely to acknowledge distress and more inclined to suffer in silence.

-Too often, we do not recognise, acknowledge, or seek help for depression, you may be reluctant to talk about how you are feeling, perhaps deny your feelings, or possibly hide them from yourself and others for the sake of your job, keeping silent is worse!
+Keeping silent is worse!
 Overtime this can spiral out of control and become problematic.
-If left untreated depression can spiral out of control and lead to disharmony at home, difficulties at work and internal stress.
+If left untreated depression can spiral out of control and lead to difficulties at home and work.

 1. Physical: – backache, frequent headaches, feeling tired, or losing weight.

-2. Feelings: Mistaking irritability or anger for feeling low or sad, loneliness, sensitivity to criticism, unable to concentrate, loss of humour, to road rage/short tempered, inability to deal with stress
+2. Feelings: Mistaking irritability or anger for feeling low or sad, loneliness, sensitivity to criticism, unable to concentrate, loss of humour, to road rage/short tempered

 I know its hard to have a conversation about it, but keeping silent is worse